 Announcements

-Winter Parking Ordinance in effect December 1 - Town of Harrisville Winter Parking: Snow Removal Ordinance
+Winter Parking Ordinance in effect until April 15 - Town of Harrisville Winter Parking: Snow Removal Ordinance

 The Affordable Housing Team is busy implementing recommendations resulting from the full report of the Housing Research Project.
 A Community Conversation was held on Tuesday, November 11, to share potential options and ideas for creating additional housing in Town.